iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 .. currentmodule:: ibridges.meta

 iRODS offers metadata as key, value, units triplets.
 The type of the keys, values and units is always a string.
-Below we show how to create a :doc:`Metadata <api/generated/ibridges.meta.MetaData>` object from a dataobject or collection.
+Below we show how to create a :doc:`Metadata <api/generated/ibridges.meta.MetaData>` object from a data object or collection.

 The Metadata object
 --------------------